ovn-kubernetes/ovn-kubernetes/docs/getting-started/configuration.md

 By default forwarding is enabled and this allows host to forward traffic across OVN-Kubernetes managed interfaces.
 If forwarding is disabled then Kubernetes related traffic is still forwarded appropriately, but other IP traffic will not be routed by cluster nodes.

-IP forwarding is implemented at cluster node level by modifying both iptables `FORWARD` chain and IP forwarding `sysctl` parameters.
+IP forwarding is implemented at cluster node level by adding an nftables `forward` chain and modifying IP forwarding `sysctl` parameters.

 #### IPv4

 If forwarding is enabled(default) and it is desired to allow forwarding for traffic on unmanaged ovn-kubernetes interfaces, then system administrators need to set the following sysctl parameters on the desired interfaces or globally.
 OVN-Kubernetes already sets sysctl forwarding for interfaces it manages, such as the ovn-k8s-mp0 interface and the shared gateway bridge interface.
 An operator can be built to manage forwarding sysctl parameters based on forwarding mode.
-No extra iptables rules are added by OVN-Kubernetes to FORWARD chain while using this IP forwarding mode.
+No extra nftables rules are added by OVN-Kubernetes to the `forward` hook while using this IP forwarding mode.

 ```
 net.ipv4.ip_forward=1
 ```
 IP forwarding can be disabled either by setting `disable-forwarding` command line option to `true` while starting ovnkube or by setting `disable-forwarding` to `true` in config file.
-If forwarding is disabled the default policy for the [FORWARD iptables chain is set as DROP](#forwarding-rules) and system administrators can add use-case specific ACCEPT rules.
+If forwarding is disabled a [`forward`-hook chain with a default `drop` rule is created](#forwarding-rules) and system administrators can add use-case specific iptables/nftables rules to accept packets.

 When IP forwarding is disabled, following sysctl parameters are modified by OVN-Kubernetes to allow forwarding Kubernetes related traffic on OVN-Kubernetes managed bridge interfaces and management port interface.